Cigna Insurance for Drug Rehab and Alcohol Addiction Treatment

 Below is a breakdown of some of the common Cigna health insurance plans and what they cover in the way of drug and alcohol addiction treatment.

-- Cigna PPO: With this plan, outpatient services and the first three office visits are covered without a copay required and before deductible kicks in.
-Partial hospitalization and intensive outpatient programs (IOPs) are also covered with prior authorization required.
+- Cigna PPO: With this insurance plan, outpatient rehab services and the first three office visits are covered without a copay required and before deductible kicks in.
+Partial hospitalization and intensive outpatient treatment programs (IOPs) are also covered with prior authorization required.
 Inpatient substance abuse services are also covered with prior authorization.
 Services are covered more fully with in-network providers, although out-of-network services are also covered for higher out-of-pocket costs.

 - Cigna LocalPlusIN: Both outpatient and inpatient services are covered with no limitations for in-network providers; however, out-of-network services are not covered.